klabe/chopper/README.txt

 Because of the external library dependencies (specifically, hiredis in order to communicate to the monitoring database), it is useful to run Stonehenge  in a wrapper script to avoid needing to set the LD_LIBRARY_PATH yourself.
-This is available at chopper.sh.
+This is available at stonehenge.sh.

 A Note on the Format of Configuration Files